tedchang77/yeoman-ionic-angular-phonegap-seed/README.md

 ## What is this repository

 This repository is a simple seed to get started on a new mobile project using Yeoman, Ionic, AngularJS and PhoneGap.
+The content is discuted in the blog post at http://blog.mncc.fr/2014/02/10/quickly-start-app-with-yeoman-ionic-angular-and-phonegap/.

 ## How to use it